To use this feature of Scroll Documents you will need to install Scroll Viewport first. Trial the app for free for 30 days.

 Already have a site with a Confluence space as a content source and want to replace it with a Scroll Document?
 Learn how you can convert a space to a Scroll Documents.

-Select the space or document from the drop down list and click Next.
+Select the document from the drop down list and click Next.

 Select which versions you want to add to your site.
 Check at least one version from the list.
 Which versions should I add to my site?